-6.64.1 Applicability to language
+6.63.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 The C standard does not provide hidden protocols.
 Although the vulnerability does not apply to the C language, there could exist an application vulnerability if a program uses synchronization mechanisms incorrectly.
 For example:

 atomic int a;